 - Chemotherapy.
-Chemotherapy drugs kill fast-growing cells, including myeloma cells.
-Chemotherapy drugs can be given through a vein in your arm or taken in pill form.
+Chemotherapy uses drugs to kill cancer cells.
+The drugs kill fast-growing cells, including myeloma cells.
 High doses of chemotherapy drugs are used before a bone marrow transplant.

 - Corticosteroids.
-Corticosteroids, such as prednisone and dexamethasone, regulate the immune system to control inflammation in the body.
+Corticosteroid medications regulate the immune system to control inflammation in the body.
 They are also active against myeloma cells.
-Corticosteroids can be taken in pill form or administered through a vein in your arm.

 Bone marrow transplant.
 A bone marrow transplant, also known as a stem cell transplant, is a procedure to replace your diseased bone marrow with healthy bone marrow.